lte0609/ht_kr/_docs/troubleshooting/jamcode.md

 **4. CHECK POINT & ACTION PROCESS**

-* C-Tray가 정상적으로 안착되어있다.
+* If the C-Tray is properly seated.
-  → Plate Up/Down Sensor를 확인하세요.
+  → Check the Plate Up/Down Sensor.

-* C-Tray가 들떠있다.
+* If the C-Tray is not seated properly.
-  → C-Tray와 Plate 사이에 이물질을 확인하세요.
+  → Check if there is something between C-Tray and Plate.

-* C-Tray가 X축으로 걸쳐져 있다.
+* If the X-axis alignment of C-Tray and Plate does not match.
-  → Tray Transfer의 X축 Teaching을 확인하세요.
+  → Adjust Tray Transfer's X-axis Teaching.

-* C-Tray가 Y축으로 걸쳐져 있다.
+* If the Y-axis alignment of C-Tray and Plate does not match.
-  → Stacker의 Stopper를 조정하여 Y축을 조정하세요.
+  → Adjust the Stacker's stopper to align the Y-axis.

 ### 030003